taojinllnl/Phasefield_L-BFGS_monolithic_solver/README.md

 3. make debug or make release
 4. make

+### Potential compilation and compatibility issues
+The code uses the `SolutionTransfer` class during the adaptive mesh refinement technique.
+The member function `interpolate()` of the `SolutionTransfer` class has different interfaces between the develop ("master") branch and older versions of deal.ii (for instance, 9.4.0 and 9.5.1).
+If you use the develop branch, you should use the following interface: `interpolate(std::vector< VectorType > & all_out)`.
+If you use an older version of deal.ii, you should use the following interface: `interpolate(const std::vector< VectorType > & all_in, std::vector< VectorType > & all_out )`.
+Please look at the interfaces of the member function `interpolate()` in the `SolutionTransfer` class in the specific version of deal.ii used by you.

 ### How to run
 1. Go into one of the examples folders.
 2. For instance a 2D test case: go into simple_shear_test/adaptive_refinement